Nithyaraaj21/openspace-organizer/README.md

 ## Usage

-1. Prepare a list of colleagues in an Excel file named `colleagues.xlsx` via spead sheet or via 'colleagues.py'
+1. Prepare a list of colleagues in an Excel file named `colleagues.xlsx` via spreadsheet or via 'colleagues.py'
 2. Run the main script: python main.py
 3. Booommmm "You have seating arrangement"

 ## Files and Directories

 - `main.py`: The main script to run the OpenSpace Organizer.